ankschoubey/old-blog/_posts/2022-04-13-better-log-messages.md

 ```

 Java also has `Map.of` that can allow writing maps in a single line.
 The only reason not to use it is that it doesn't allow null values.

+You can also create your own Logger which prints a map of everything including null values.

+## Quote your arguments

+I find it better when arguments are quoted because it can show if items have empty spaces in them

+Bad: `User does not exists: {id: 1, name: Elon Musk }`

+Good: `User does not exists: {id: '1', name: 'Elon Musk '}`

+We can take a look at the second log and see we have an extra space in the end.

 # More resources: